ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

-The velocity field is state that is not part of the simulation, since it’s not marked with [Networked].
+The velocity field is state that is not part of the simulation, since it’s not marked with `[Networked]`.
 This means that, while it’ll exist on both the host and the client, and be increased similarly, it won’t get host changes applied, and it won’t be rolled back when re-simulating.
 So when the client receives values from the host, and performs a rollback, the value of velocity will not only stay the same, it will have the += Runner.deltaTime re-applied, since those ticks are evaluated multiple times, and the result will be a velocity value of out sync between the host and the client.

-Accessing non-mutable values, like Vector3.left or ScriptableObject properties, is no problem, since these will be the same on the host and client, but all mutable state must be done through networked properties.
+Accessing non-mutable values, like `Vector3.left` or `ScriptableObject` properties, is no problem, since these will be the same on the host and client, but all mutable state must be done through networked properties.

 ## Timers

-For timers specifically, Photon has a built-in networked TickTimer.
+For timers specifically, Photon has a built-in networked `TickTimer`.
 For networked state, this should be used instead of a float counting down:

 ```c#
 class ExampleSimulation : NetworkBehaviour {